 Some harassment cases are considered to be summary offense charges.
 They may not result in a prison sentence but will still cause problems for you, because you will end up with a criminal record.

 For example, if a prospective employer runs a background check before hiring you, and if he or she finds out that you have a criminal record, they may not hire you.
-Even if you are not charged with anything major, a lawyer will help you escape a criminal record.
+Even if you are not charged with anything major, a harassment defense attorney in Pittsburgh will help you escape a criminal record.

 In Pennsylvania, harassment has a very broad definition.
 This makes it imperative that you have a lawyer to represent you and to help you evaluate accusations that you or your family member has broken the law.